lgs001elite/lgs001elite.github.io/_pages/Main.md

 title: Main
 permalink: /
 description:  Battery-free IoT | Low power inference network
+description: "Everything should be made as simple as possible, but no simpler." --Albert Einstein
 order: 1

-“Everything should be made as simple as possible, but no simpler.” --Albert Einstein

 profile:
   align: right